-Key Information - for explanatory notes, see Appendix A Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 16 February 2022 Policy contact name and position Stephen Farmer, Headteacher Amendments after determination 1 - Department for Education school l number 878-4013 Age range 4 to 16.
+Rey Information - for explanato ry notes, se

+Policy consultation period 1 November 2022 to 6 January 2023

+Policy determined on 8 February 2023

+Policy published on school website 15 March 2023

+Policy contact name and position 1 Stephen Farmer, Headteacher

+Amendments after determination 1 -

+Description of the Education calculation Larrahan 070 4040

+Department for Education school number 878-4013

+Age range 4 to 16.
 There is also Early Years provision from 2.

-Type of school Academy, all-through primary and secondary Admissions authority Ted Wragg Trust Normal round intake Reception and Year 7 Published Admission Number 20)23-24 60 for Reception 75 for Year 7 1 Priority for children to another se Clyst Vale Community College 2 Priority for children from a linked school Broadclyst Community Primary School Rockbeare Church of England Primary school and Pre-school St Martin's Church of England Primary School Westclyst Community Primary School Whimple Primary School Designated religious character No Admissions catchment area Yes - there are catchment areas for the primary phase and the secondary phase - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round Rece When to apply nber 2022 to the National Closing Date which is 15 January 2023 Decision Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 20 Deadline to hear appeal 28 July 202)23 4 Key Dates Normal round Year When to apply 1 September 2022 to the National Closing Date which is 31 October 2022 Decision National Offer Date which is 1 March 2023 When to appeal From 29 March 2023 or from 20 school days after the refusal, whichever is later Deadline to submit appeal 31 March 2023 Deadline to hear appeal 16 June 2023 5 20235 Key Dates In-Year admission When to apply from 1 June 2023 for Year Groups 1 to 6 and Year Groups 8 to 11 ptember 2023 for Reception and for Year 7 Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 s school days of the form being submitted
+Type of school Academy, all-through primary and secondary

+Admissions authority Ted Wragg Trust

+Normal round intake Reception and Year 7

+Published Admission Number 20 )24-25 60 for Reception

+60 for Year 7

+Priority for children to another se Clyst Vale Community College

+Priority for children from another setting Broadclyst Community Primary School

+Rockbeare Church of England Primary school and Pre-school

+St Martin's Church of England Primary School

+Westclyst Community Primary School

+Whimple Primary School

+Designated religious character No

+Priority according to faith No

+Admissions catchment area Yes - for the primary phase and for the secondary phase.
+See below

+Entitlement to free transport from า Yes, if this is the closest school available to home

+Devon County Council Yes, if home is in the school's catchment area

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information Form า Yes - only to be used for exceptional need priority.
+See below

+Key Dates Normal round to Re

+When to apply ber to 31 October 2023

+Decision 1 March 2024

+When to appeal from 15 April 2024 or from 20 school days after the refusal, whichever is later

+Deadline to submit appeal 22 April 2024

+Deadline to hear appeal 26 June 2024

+Key Dates Normal round to Ye ar 7

+When to apply 1 September to 31 October 2023

+Decision 1 March 2024

+When to appeal from 15 April 2024 or from 20 school days after the refusal, whichever is later

+Deadline to submit appeal 31 March 2024

+Deadline to hear appeal 14 June 20 024